johnnyip/Search-Engine-Project/README.md

 !!!
 Performance of Crawling is much slower (~30 minutes) under Docker environment.
     Performance in local is much faster (~2 minutes).

-In case any error occurs, you can remove all files and run docker compose again.
+In case any error occurs, please remove all files and run docker compose again.

 ### Prerequisites